HDG-Community/hdg-wiki-two/content/community/site-credit.md

     Profile by teagan.
 {{< /aside >}}
 **skoof!**
+Technical Contributor
 she/her
 [AO3](https://archiveofourown.org/users/floof_likes_plants/pseuds/floof_likes_plants) | [Site](https://skoof.ca/)

 When skoof first read *Divaricated* in 2022, she thought it was a stand-alone story.
 Then she found the "Join Discord" link on the old wiki and knew that she may never be the same again.
-Two years and a deerplushification later, she gets to offer this same opportunity to new visitors of the guide as she wields the powers of css and javascript for good and domestication.
+Two years and a deerplushification later, she helped to offer this same opportunity to new visitors of the guide as she wielded the powers of css and javascript for good and domestication.